Autel EVO Nano+ vs DJI Mini 3

 Cons

-- No ActiveTrack or subject tracking capabilities
+- No ActiveTrack or subject tracking, framing is fully manual

 Price Range